oyusof1/Sakura/README.md

 - [Built With](#built-with)

 ## Overview
-This is a simple synthesizer with a playable keyboard and basic controls that can edit an ADSR envelope, adjust volume, change wave shapes and width, etc. A squencer box is also available to set a 16 note sqeuence in memory to playback in a loop.
+This is a simple synthesizer with a playable keyboard and basic controls that can edit an ADSR envelope, adjust volume, change wave shapes and width, etc. A sequencer box is also available to set a 16 note sequence in memory to playback in a loop.
 The visualizer will display the waveform of any audio played.

 Visit at https://oyusof1.github.io/Synthesizer/